wmhorsey/STE-model/11-11-2025/STE-Model_MasterDoc_WithCode_11_12_2025.md

 ---

 ### 17.2 A–B Gravity Well Spike Generator
 Compression of a sample (A) induces a local spike; a test lead (B) detects chirality pull.
+Prediction: Spike generation will correlate with muon capture rates, increasing by 5% in compressed samples.

 ```c
 // Simulate spike probability from compression